 If you've a question about Walks Around Britain, we'd love to hear it - but before you email us, it is likely the answer is covered below and you will get an answer much more quickly than by contacting us.
 If not, please get in touch... the info is at the bottom of the page.

-We do have an online Map and Bookshop and we have adverts throughout the site - these are the ways we fund the site to keep it free of charge... so it helps us if you bought your next outdoor clothing through the links on our site.
+Throughout the website, there are adverts for products and services, and it helps us if you buy your next outdoor clothing through the links on our site.
 That way, we get commission to help us keep access to the site free.

-Our website builds upon the walks from our television series, and we have 14 walks in each series.
-We always try to make sure there's a good geographical spread throughout the series, and we're always interested in working with destinations to get walks into our television series and onto the website.
+Our website builds upon the walks from our television series, and we have 14 walks in each season.
+We always try to make sure there's a good geographical spread throughout the seasons and we're always interested in working with destinations to get walks into our television series and onto the website.

 If you are a tourist board, council, hotel chain or similar company, and would like us to feature your area sooner, then please get in touch here.
 We'll gladly share the short version of our video walks on your site and give you credits and links.

 We've always filmed and edited our walks in High Definition right from the start, so all our TV series and specials have been made in HD from the start.
-However, all the 16 National and Local TV channels across the UK which take our series only broadcast in SD at the moment, and so on television the series will continue to be in standard definition for the foreseeable future.
+However, all the 20 TV channels in the UK - and those around the world - which take our series only broadcast in SD at the moment, and so on television the series will continue to be in standard definition for the foreseeable future.

 With Walks Around Britain being broadcast on 20 TV channels in the UK, it isn't possible for us to keep up-to-date times of all the showings here on our website... but on this page there's a list of all those 20 channels with links to the TV listings/schedule pages of their website for you to check.

-All our programmes are available to buy, rent or stream in HD on either Amazon Prime Instant Video or YouTube, which can be watched on a big screen using many modern TVs, Blu-Ray players or streaming devices.
+All our programmes are available to buy, rent or stream in HD on Amazon's Prime Video, and several are available for free on YouTube, which can be watched on a big screen using many modern TVs, Blu-Ray players or streaming devices.

 An up-to-date list of all the channels showing Walks Around Britain is on this page, along with links to the TV listings/schedule pages of their website for you to check when we will be next on.

 Yes - it is already!
-You can order our first DVD here, which is a selection of Andrew White's favourite 10 walks from series one and two of our television series.
+You can order our first DVD here, which is a selection of Andrew White's favourite 10 walks from seasons one and two of our television series.